MiniZinc/libminizinc/en/find_mus.rst

 FindMUS
 =======

+Version: 0.5.0

 FindMUS [1]_ lists unsatisfiable subsets of constraints in your MiniZinc model.
-These subsets, called Minimal Unsatisfiable Subsets cane help you to find faults in your unsatisfiable constraint model.
+These subsets, called Minimal Unsatisfiable Subsets can help you to find faults in your unsatisfiable constraint model.
 FindMUS uses the hierarchical structure provided by the model to guide its search.